cucumber/common/CODE_OF_CONDUCT.md

 ## Where does this apply?

-The rules listed above apply to all official Cucumber venues; including the CukeUp conferences, public training courses, official gitter.im/cucumber chat channels; GitHub repositories under cucumber, cucumber-ltd, and the cukes@googlegroups.com community mailing list.
+The rules listed above apply to all official Cucumber venues; including the CukeUp conferences, public training courses, official Slack chat channels; GitHub repositories under cucumber, cucumber-ltd, and the cukes@googlegroups.com community mailing list.

 ## Consequences